This honey baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 At what temperature to bake?

 I normally cook chicken at a relatively high temperature, at least 400 degrees F (this jerk chicken recipe is a good example), and for a relatively short time.
-I believe it produces juicier chicken.
+I believe it produces juicier chicken in most cases.

 But in this particular recipe, if the temperature is too high, the honey will burn.
 So I keep the temperature at 350 degrees F and bake for a little longer.